ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 for log entries, per {{maximum-lifetime}}, this duration in milliseconds is stored in the `maximum_lifetime` field.

-Finally, the `root` field contains the root value of the Log Tree with `TreeHead.tree_size` leaves. `Hash.Nh` is the output size of the cipher suite's hash function in bytes.
+Finally, the `root` field contains the root value of the log tree with `tree_size` leaves. `Hash.Nh` is the output size of the cipher suite's hash function in bytes.

 ## Auditor Tree Head Signature